-“Ciraldo and Swant allowed me to “scrub through” a number of scenes of the film with them in their studio recently.
+“Ciraldo and Swant allowed me to ‘scrub through’ a number of scenes of the film with them in their studio recently.
 I was beside myself with giggles, like a misbehaving schoolgirl, and I felt a little uneasy about some of it, too.
 What I can say is that I saw evidence of some pretty nimble, if impish, literary and social criticism.
 It’s oddly true to the text, though radically transformed with its layering of references, its tone and pacing.
-The philosophical questions about Hamlet’s state of mind will remain, with a few more thrown in perhaps.
-And the time-traveling trope will be a romp for pop culture aficionados right down to the sound effects, props and score.”
+The philosophical questions about Hamlet’s state of mind will remain, with a few more thrown in perhaps.”

 — Mary Louise Schumacher, Milwaukee Journal Sentinel